visualdiffer/visualdiffer.github.com/comparisonMethods.md

 # mainAnchor is used by Apple links
 mainAnchor: comparisonMethod
-title: Comparison method
+title: Comparison Method
-subtitle: Choose the method to compare folders and how to handle special files and metadata
+subtitle: The folders comparison method, special files and metadata
 ---

-# Comparison method
+# Comparison Method

 It is possible to choose which method to use to compare two folders.
 The method to use is strictly related to user needs, comparing source code (files large only few kilobytes) should use a content comparison but to find which movies (files larger than a gigabytes) are not present on right side is faster compare by file size or file timestamp.